natasaignjatovic05/group-5-imdb-labmt-project/README.md

 ## How to Run

-Install dependencies from `requirements.txt`, then run the scripts in order:
+Install dependencies from `requirements.txt`, then run the scripts in the following order:

 ```bash
 pip install -r requirements.txt